dentarg/auth0-blog/_posts/authenticated-identity-trusted-key-auth0.markdown

 ## Introducing Authenticated Identities

 Trying to authorize user access based on real-life identity has always presented a significant technical challenge for website and application providers.
 Age verification is commonly attempted for mature content, and just as commonly circumvented by 14-yr old boys claiming to be born in 1972.
-Real-name policies have a colorful internet history, and is a sure-fire topic to start a dinner argument.
-Regardless of your outlook it is reasonable to assume that as technology makes authenticated identity solutions more practical to implement, there will be more service providers looking to implement enhanced age verification and real-name policies to meet the needs of regulators, and to differentiate their online experience.
+Real-name policies have a colorful internet history and are a sure-fire topic to start a dinner argument.
+Regardless of your outlook, it is reasonable to assume that as technology makes authenticated identity solutions more practical to implement, there will be more service providers looking to implement enhanced age verification and real-name policies to meet the needs of regulators and to differentiate their online experience.

-A few key technologies are making real life identity verification closer to reality.
-First, advances in Optical Character Recognition (OCR), identity documents embedded with barcodes/NFC, and facial recognition allows smart devices such as mobile phones to reliably extract Identity information from government issued documents and confirm ownership with the person pictured on the ID.
+A few key technologies are making real-life identity verification closer to reality.
+First, advances in Optical Character Recognition (OCR), identity documents embedded with barcodes/NFC, and facial recognition allows smart devices such as mobile phones to reliably extract Identity information from government-issued documents and confirm ownership with the person pictured on the ID.
 Second, public key cryptography allows that identity information to be securely stored using technologies such as Apple’s Secure Enclave, and safely transported.
-Finally, blockchain technologies are enabling “self-sovereign” identity solutions that allow users to create a digital wallet to store their identity and be in full control of what information leaves that wallet in the form of signed identity tokens, which will in turn increase users’ willingness to participate in such identity transfers.
+Finally, blockchain technologies are enabling “self-sovereign” identity solutions that allow users to create a digital wallet to store their identity and be in full control of what information leaves that wallet in the form of signed identity tokens, which will, in turn, increase users’ willingness to participate in such identity transfers.

-{% include tweet_quote.html quote_text="Technologies like OCR, public key, and blockchain are making real life identity verification closer to reality." %}
+{% include tweet_quote.html quote_text="Technologies like OCR, public key, and blockchain are making real-life identity verification closer to reality." %}

-To help illustrate these principles we will demonstrate importing real life identities using Auth0 and Trusted Keys Digital Identity Wallet.
+To help illustrate these principles we will demonstrate importing real-life identities using Auth0 and Trusted Keys Digital Identity Wallet.

 ## Setting up the Trusted Key App